Bartapapa/legend/docs/pages/base-rules.md

 </details>
 <details markdown="1">
 <summary><b>Shields</b></summary>
 Anyone using a shield can use their reaction to block attacks, reducing their damage by 1d6.
+Before rolling, you can state that you sunder your shield, nullifying all damage but destroying it in the process)
 </details>

 ***